Medium Roast Coffee Buying Guide (+6 Best Medium Roast Coffees Worth Trying)

 Every brand has its own unique medium roast, so it all comes down to personal flavor preference.

-7 of the Best Medium Roast Coffees to Try
+6 of the Best Medium Roast Coffees to Try

-We’ve rounded up seven of the best medium roast coffee beans on offer, so you can stop staring at bags of coffee in the supermarket aisle and start sipping on a smooth cup of medium roast.
+We’ve rounded up six of the best medium roast coffee beans on offer, so you can stop staring at bags of coffee in the supermarket aisle and start sipping on a smooth cup of medium roast.

-#2: Barista Parlor Golden Sound
+#1: Barista Parlor Golden Sound

 Golden Sound from Barista Parlor is a washed and natural medium roast.
 It has a deliciously smooth and sweet flavor and is a perfect example of medium roast’s easy-to-drink nature.